syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 ## Tooltip

 You can enable the tooltip support for TreeMap by setting the [`ShowTooltip`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.SfTreeMap~ShowTooltip.html) property to true.
-By default, it takes the property of bound object that is referenced in [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.TreeMapFlatLevel~GroupPath.html) and displays its content when the corresponding node is tapped.
+By default, it takes the property of bound object referenced in [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.TreeMapFlatLevel~GroupPath.html) and displays its content when the corresponding node is tapped.

 {% tabs %}